Data-centric Design of Learning-based Surgical Gaze Perception Models in Multi-Task Simulation: Dataset Collection Protocol

 \subsection{Participants}

-A total of 15 participants took part our IRB-approved study.
-Of these, 12 participants were first-year medical students, and were assigned to the novice group.
+A total of 12 first-year medical students took part of an IRB-approved study design, and were assigned to the novice group.
 Due to the practical difficulty of recruiting experienced surgeons for this study, we did not include a board-certified expert group.
-Furthermore, pilot testing with an attending surgeon revealed that their performance in simulation did not consistently surpass our intermediate performance definition, likely due a distinct sim-to-real gap.
-Instead, the intermediate-level group was formed by three trained members of the research team (non-surgeons) who practiced on SimNow over the course of several weeks until they met our specified criterion.
+Pilot demonstration data were collected at the intermediate level.
+This comprised three trained members of the research team (non-surgeons) who practiced on SimNow over the course of several weeks until they met our specified criterion.
 Accordingly, we explicitly treated this group as \emph{intermediates} rather than \emph{experts} throughout the paper.